German Chambers of Commerce

 Handwerkskammer

-Which register you register a business in depends on the type of activities you carry out with your business.
+The register in which you register your business depends on your activities.
 The HWK is for crafts.
-The IHK for industrial companies and traders.
+The IHK is for trade and industry.

-Liberal professions do not trade and do not register with either of these registers.
-These professions register with industry-specific registers, such as the Rechtsanwaltskammer or Architektenkammer.
-Examples of liberal professions are doctors, lawyers, artists and architects.
+Liberal professions are not registered with the HWK or IHK.
+These professions register with their own professional registers, such as the Rechtsanwaltskammer (Bar Association) or Architektenkammer (Chamber of Architects).
+Examples of liberal professions include doctors, solicitors, artists, and architects.

 Proof of registration

-In Germany, a KVK certificate is called an Auszug or Mitgliederbescheinigung.
+In Germany, the equivalent of a KVK extract is called an Auszug or Mitgliederbescheinigung.
 You apply for this certificate of registration at your business’s regional IHK, Handwerkskammer, or Gewerberegister.
 You can access German registers via European Registers.
 You can use the same website to check whether a German company is officially registered.